 A: Yes.
 We do have a screening process, and we try very hard to place the pet in a home that meets its needs – one that has the time, space and resources to properly care for the animal.
 For animals that are in our foster program, we require vet reference prior to adoption.
 We also reserve the right to re-claim a pet that we have placed if we find it is not getting adequate care.

 Q: Can I still adopt an animal from you if I don’t want to spay or neuter it?

 A: No. The biggest reason there is an over-population of pets is because some people do not spay or neuter their pets.
 The Humane Society works hard to educate people on this and also provides as much help as possible to people wanting this done.
 It goes against our policy to adopt an animal to someone who refuses to comply with this and who will end up contributing to the problem of pet over-population.

 Q: Do you ship animals to people who adopt?

-A: Not usually.
-We do not ship animals anywhere to anyone, because we feel this places too much stress on an animal and we would have no idea the type of situation the animal would be going to.
+A: No. We do not ship animals anywhere to anyone, because we feel this places too much stress on an animal and we would have no idea the type of situation the animal would be going to.
 If an adoption out of the area is approved, occasionally one of our volunteers drives the animal to its new home or meets the new adopters halfway.